kubernetes/enhancements/keps/sig-api-machinery/3920-finish-feature-flags/README.md

 * It's mostly unsafe to turn a feature on, use it, and turn it back off.
 This is because state stored while the feature was on is not cleaned up.
-So instead of going back into a pristine state, the cluster goes into a third state, on-with-dangling-references.
+So instead of going back into a pristine state, the cluster goes into a third state, off-with-dangling-references.
 This third state is tested less well than either the on or off states.
 * Because of this, it's risky to try alpha features with important clusters.
 * It's not very useful or convenient to make disposable clusters to try alpha